rezatorabi13/object-Tracking/README.txt

 Track your face via your computer webcam
 Based on meanshift tracking

+Instruction:
+- copy "haarcascade_frontalface_default" file in the code directory path
-Press Esc to end the process
+- Press Esc to end the process